dalestubblefield/next-cool-themes/README.md

 4. Go to **Next Cool Themes** >> **Properties**

 5. Paste the sys_id into the field.
+   * *If the property does not exist, follow the directions on the Properties page to create it.*

 ![image](https://github.com/dalestubblefield/next-cool-themes/assets/994677/a5c5efc8-b9e5-4fa4-95ca-37c0370a2e6d)

 6. Click Save.

-## CAUTION!

-If the property does not exist, follow the directions on the Properties page to create it.

 ## How to Use